enso-org/enso/doc/language-server/specification/enso-protocol.md

 The engine services are divided into two main components:

-1. **The Project Picker:** This component is responsible for listing and managing user projects, as well as spawning the language server for a given project when it is opened.
+1. **The Project Manager:** This component is responsible for listing and managing user projects, as well as spawning the language server for a given project when it is opened.
 2. **The Language Server:** This component is responsible for dealing with